tqheel/tqheel.github.io/_posts/2021-11-28-december-08-den-meeting.md

 ---
 layout: post
-title: "12/1/2021 Den Meeting at Bond Park"
+title: "12/8/2021 Virtual Den Meeting"
 ---

-## Location: Bond Park Kiwanis Shelter
+## Location: Virtual!
+(Google Meet)

 ## Opening

-- Pledge of Allegiance
 - Scout Law
 - Any Good Turns for our new Bobcats or anyone else?

 ## Talk Time

 - Reminder: Work on Duty to God in Action with your family.
+Take note that there is is a requirement for showing your Duty to God for 30 days, so don't wait too long to get started.
+- Please [sign-up to bring supplies](https://www.signupgenius.com/go/5080549a5aa2aa3fb6-pack1) for our Blessings Bag service project at next week's Pack Meeting.

 ## Outdoor Adventurer